-There may be times in our lives when we feel an overwhelming anxiety, low self-esteem, depression or sadness.
-This may be evoked from a current or historic experience.
+This may be a time in your life when you feel overwhelming anxiety, loneliness, low self-esteem, depression or sadness, which might be evoked from current or past experiences.
 You may be experiencing difficulties in a relationship.
-This may feel like a very lonely place where you feel misunderstood.
-I believe that recognising you are struggling and finding the strength to ask for help may be your first step towards finding ways of changing things for the better.
+This could feel like a very lonely place where you feel misunderstood.
+I believe that recognising you are finding things difficult and asking for help may be your first step towards finding ways of changing things for the better.

 I can offer you a relaxed, confidential and safe place to discuss your difficulties.
-I aspire to support you to gain some clarity on the issues which are causing you concern and to work collaboratively towards healing from past experiences, learning new coping strategies and changing the way they think and the views they hold.
+I aspire to support clients to gain some clarity on the issues which are causing them concern and to work collaboratively towards healing from past experiences, learning new coping strategies and changing the way they think and the views they hold.

 You are welcome to contact me to make any enquiry without obligation.